zonination/investing/README.md

 Wait a minute.
 Zoom in.
 What's going on with those data points that are losing money over X years?

 Keep in mind that this is a *distribution* of returns.
 After 1 year of investing, you might sell high or you might sell low.
 After 20 years, you're almost guaranteed to sell high.
 By 40 years, you're turning a major profit.
+So now what's our *probability* of losing cash for each possible year of investing?
 [Code provided here](https://github.com/zonination/investing/blob/master/snippets/snip1.R)

 ![Probability of selling short](https://raw.githubusercontent.com/zonination/investing/master/snippets/short-probability.png)